-- Citi Premier® Card has a limited time offer to earn 80,000 bonus ThankYou® Points after you spend $4,000 in purchases within the first 3 months of account opening.
+- Chase Sapphire Preferred® Card has an offer to earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 Between initial bonuses and all the points earned from spending — and spending category bonuses — a plurality of miles are awarded by banks, no longer from flying.

-With the points from Citi Premier® Card or Ink Business Preferred® Credit Card you can transfer points to a variety of airline and hotel programs and leverage your points for international business class award tickets or hotel suites.
+With the points from Chase Sapphire Preferred® Card or Ink Business Preferred® Credit Card you can transfer points to a variety of airline and hotel programs and leverage your points for international business class award tickets or hotel suites.

 To earn upfront bonuses you have to meet minimum spending requirements with most of the more lucrative cards.
 And that can limit the cards you can get.